-But with a hosted VoIP phone system, insurance companies can easily customize the built-in auto attendant to professionally greet callers, and help them self-direct their call to the right department or team.
+But with a hosted cloud phone system, insurance companies can easily customize the built-in auto attendant to professionally greet callers, and help them self-direct their call to the right department or team.
 Callers reach the desired party faster and easier, and staff doesn’t waste time answering calls that aren’t in their domain.
 Everyone wins.

 Voicemail to Email

 While it’s ideal for staff to answer each and every call, this isn’t realistic — or even desirable, since there are times when employees need to go “heads down” and focus on tasks vs. answer one phone call after another.

 A hosted cloud phone system automatically converts voicemails into audio files and then routes them to any email address (or addresses).
 Not only does this create an easy-to-follow audit trail, but it helps staff prioritize callbacks — or if necessary, forward the voicemail to a colleague.

 Insurance companies with more than one location can use a hosted cloud phone system to connect all branches on a single, centralized platform.
 Employees can chat with each other, check status (e.g. available, busy, away from the desk, etc.), start a conversation with a single click, schedule meetings, and more.